Session 5/15Page 2/5 Topic A: Why is physical stimulation so important for normal brain development and attachment?

 Touching (skin contact) after birth is also very important for activating the attachment system.

 Problems in early attachment are seen if mothers of new-borns are prevented from touching and taking up their new-born whenever they feel the urge to do so.

 For example in hospital studies of birth practices: When new-borns are taken away from the mother according to a fixed schedule during the day, the mothers will more frequently experience feelings of guilt, be more insecure in understanding and interpreting how the baby feels and what it needs and be more insecure in taking decisions about baby care.

 If the physical separation periods are very long, the mother may lose the feeling of attachment to the baby and perceive it as a stranger.
 The feeling of bonding depends on free access to physical contact between mother and baby for a long time after birth.

 Premature birth and birth complications are not only a problem for the physical condition of the baby, the fragile new-born will often be separated from the mother for medical reasons (incubators, etc.), and this can have a negative effect on both the baby’s brain activity and the mothers feeling of being attached to the child.
-In many neonatal hospital units, mothers are no longer isolated from their new-born for this reason.
+For this reason, in many birth hospitals, newborns are no longer separated from their mothers .